 10 I want to know Christ and experience the mighty power that raised him from the dead.

-Putting the Corps before country basically means you will never do anything to dishonor the Marine Corps, not ever.
-Because of their honor, sense of duty and loyalty, as the Marines serve the Corps, they serve the country as well.
+Putting the Corps before country means you will never do anything to dishonor the Marine Corps, not ever.
+Because of their honor, sense of duty, and loyalty, as the Marines serve the Corps, they serve the country as well.

 REFLECT & PRAY

-Talk is cheap, but be ready and willing to die for our faith is an entirely different matter.
+To say that we have faith is not that difficult.
+Talk is cheap, but being ready and willing to die for our faith is an entirely different matter.

 Father how I wish I could be like Paul and the three Hebrew young men.
-Help me to get my priorities straight and be faithful and prepared to lay down my life for my faith.
+Help me to get my priorities straight and be faithful and prepared to lay down my life.

 16 Shadrach, Meshach, and Abednego replied, “O Nebuchadnezzar, we do not need to defend ourselves before you.